Fighting machine (The War of the Worlds): H.G. Wells' The War of the Worlds (2005 film)

 In Pendragon Pictures' direct-to-DVD H.G.
 Wells' The War of the Worlds the tripods have a large, free-moving head atop the smaller main body, giving its sole Martian occupant a panoramic view.
 It has three thick, metallic tentacles, which are held on high, made up of boxy-looking segments, making them appear like large bicycle chains rather than slim and whip-like, as described in Wells' novel; they are used mainly to capture humans during the film.
 The tripods have three long, ridged, and stilt-like legs, which occasionally stride with the right and rear leg moving forward together in a clumsy, unconvincing manner.

-War of the Worlds 2: The Next Wave (2008 film)
+War of the Worlds 2: The Next Wave

 In the Asylum's 2008 sequel War of the Worlds 2: The Next Wave, the walkers are tripods called squid-walkers, and are capable of flight.
 Unlike the first film, the Martians do not control the fighting machines directly from the inside but manipulate cyborgs by remote control.
 A heat-ray is attached to the walkers, as well as a kind of ray that teleports humans directly to the alien mothership, where humans are then drained of their blood to feed the invaders.
 Whereas Wells' fighting machines carried cages to hold captured humans, these tripods place humans directly into the tripods' interiors.
 These appear organic, with no windows or controls, and the walls absorb anyone unlucky enough to touch them, sending them to an unknown destination.